Compact Lie groups: Euler constructions and generalized Dyson conjecture: Arbitrary maximal symmetric embedded subgroups

-where $\pmb H$ can be constructed itself by means of the Euler parametrization, but is not important here.
+where $\pmb H$ can be parameterized itself by means of the Euler parameterization, but it is not important here.
 The range of the $z$ coordinates must be chosen in such the way to cover the whole subgroup $\pmb H$.
 The invariant measure can be computed exactly as in the previous section, giving

-where $\vec \alpha_{\pmb{\mathfrak p}a}:= (\alpha_{\pmb{\mathfrak p}a}^1,\ldots, \alpha_{\pmb{\mathfrak p}a}^l)$, $a=1,\ldots, q$ are the last $l$ components of the positive $\alpha_{\pmb{\mathfrak p}a}$, corresponding to the eigenvalues of the ${\rm ad}_{h_i}$ only.
+where $\vec \alpha_{\pmb{\mathfrak p},a}:= (\alpha_{\pmb{\mathfrak p},a}^1,\ldots, \alpha_{\pmb{\mathfrak p},a}^l)$, $a=1,\ldots, q$ are the last $l$ components of the positive $\alpha_{\pmb{\mathfrak p}a}$, corresponding to the eigenvalues of the ${\rm ad}_{h_i}$ only.
 As before, we can choose a basis of $l$ simple roots $\vec \alpha_1, \ldots, \vec \alpha_l$ in $R_{\pmb{\mathfrak p}}^+$, to prove that the range for the coordinates $\vec y$ is given by

 where $\sum_{i=1}^l n_i \vec \alpha_i$ is the highest root of the quotient manifold.